-The Coronavirus Aid, Relief, and Economic Security (CARES) Act temporarily waived certain provisions relating to payments for long-term care hospitals (LTCHs) during the COVID-19 public health emergency (PHE).
-Effective for claims with an admission date occurring on or after January 27, 2020, and continuing through the duration of the COVID-19 PHE, all cases admitted will be paid the LTCH prospective payment system (PPS) standard federal rate and will be counted as discharges paid the LTCH PPS rate for purposes of calculating an LTCH's discharge payment percentage.
+The Coronavirus Aid, Relief, and Economic Security (CARES) Act temporarily waived certain provisions relating to payments for long-term care hospitals (LTCHs) during the COVID-19 public health emergency (PHE).1 Effective for claims with an admission date occurring on or after January 27, 2020, and continuing through the duration of the COVID-19 PHE, all cases admitted are paid the LTCH prospective payment system (PPS) standard federal rate and are counted as discharges paid the LTCH PPS rate for purposes of calculating an LTCH's discharge payment percentage.
 In addition, CMS waived the 25-day average length-of-stay requirement to participate in the LTCH PPS when an LTCH admits or discharges patients to meet the demands of the PHE.
 This requirement will resume with a hospital's first cost reporting period that does not include the PHE waiver period.
+At the time of publication, the PHE has been extended through January 11, 2023.

-While most chronically critically ill patients-those with profound debilitation of multiple systems, frequently with ongoing respiratory failure-are treated in acute care hospitals, some receive care in long-term care hospitals (LTCHs).
-To qualify for Medicare payment as an LTCH, a facility, which can be freestanding or co-located with other hospitals, must meet Medicare's conditions of participation for acute care hospitals and have an average length of stay greater than 25 days for qualifying cases.2 About 82,000 Medicare beneficiaries had approximately 91,000 LTCH stays and accounted for about 56 percent of LTCHs' annual discharges in 2019.3 That year, Medicare program payments to LTCHs, exclusive of beneficiary cost sharing, were about \$3.7 billion.
+While most chronically critically ill patientsthose with profound debilitation of multiple systems, frequently with ongoing respiratory failure-are treated in acute care hospitals, some receive care in long-term care hospitals (LTCHs).
+To qualify for Medicare payment as an LTCH, a facility, which can be freestanding or co-located with other hospitals, must meet Medicare's conditions of participation for acute care hospitals and have an average length of stay greater than 25 days for qualifying cases.2 About 71,000 Medicare beneficiaries had approximately 77,600 LTCH stays and accounted for about 51 percent of LTCHs' annual discharges in 2020.3 That year, Medicare program payments to LTCHs, exclusive of beneficiary cost sharing, were about \$3.4 billion.

-Beneficiaries pay no additional deductible when transferred to an LTCH from an acute care hospital but are responsible for a deductible-\$1,484 in calendar year 2021-as the first admission during a spell of illness when admitted from the community.
-If a beneficiary's hospital stay (whether in an acute care hospital, an LTCH, or combined) extends beyond 60 days during a spell of illness, an additional copayment-\$371 per day in calendar year 2021-is required for the 61st through 90th days.
-Coverage of LTCH stays is subject to Medicare's limits on inpatient hospital care; thus, beneficiaries treated in LTCHs are covered for 90 days of hospital care per illness, with a 60-day lifetime reserve.
+Beneficiaries pay no additional deductible when transferred to an LTCH from an acute care hospital but are responsible for a deductible-\$1,600 in calendar year 2023-as the first admission during a spell of illness when admitted from the community.
+If a beneficiary's hospital stay (whether in an acute care hospital, an LTCH, or combined) extends beyond 60 days during a spell of illness, an additional copayment-\$400 per day in calendar year 2023-is required for the 61st through 90th days.
+Coverage of LTCH stays is subject to Medicare's limits on inpatient hospital care; thus, beneficiaries treated in LTCHs are covered for 90 days of hospital care per illness, with a 60-day lifetime reserve.4